Nameless9000/rbx-script-analyzer/README.md

 - index - Logs all indexes that are invoked by the script.
 - _gtable - Logs all changes made to the _G table.
 - syntable - Logs all changes made to the syn table.
+- websocket - Logs all websocket connections and events
+- all - Sets the value of all analysers

 Example: http true/http false